Petoskey Dept. of Public Safety Cancels Citizen's Academy - 9 & 10 News

 Petoskey Dept. of Public Safety Cancels Citizen’s Academy

-The Petoskey Department of Public Safety has decided to cancel their annual Citizen’s Academy because of the COVID-19 pandemic.
+The Petoskey Department of Public Safety has decided to cancel its annual Citizen’s Academy because of the COVID-19 pandemic.

 The Citizen’s Academy is where Petoskey residents can become familiar with fire, rescue, and police services.